 Filter paper chromatography uses filter paper as an inert support.
 The filter paper fiber has a strong affinity with water and can absorb about 22% of water, and 6 to 7% of the water is hydrogen-bonded to the hydroxyl group of cellulose, which is difficult to remove under normal conditions.
-The affinity of filter paper fibers and organic solvents is very weak, so the general paper chromatography actually uses the binding water of filter paper fibers as the stationary phase and the organic solvent as the mobile phase.
+The affinity of filter paper fibers and organic solvents is very weak, so general paper chromatography uses the binding water of filter paper fibers as the stationary phase and the organic solvent as the mobile phase.

 Partitioning is continuously performed between water and organic phases.
 Part of the sample moves with the mobile phase and enters the solute-free zone.
 At this time, it is redistributed, and part of the solute enters the stationary phase (water phase) from the mobile phase.
 Various parts are continuously distributed based on the respective distribution coefficients, and move along the mobile phase, to make the material separated and purified.

 Generally, filter paper can be divided into qualitative and quantitative.
 In the application of analytical chemistry, the residue collected on the filter paper after the separation of inorganic compounds by filtration to separate the precipitate can be used to calculate the loss rate during the experiment.
 After the qualitative filter paper is filtered, more cotton fibers are generated, so it is only suitable for qualitative analysis.
 In the production of quantitative filter paper, the pulp is treated with hydrochloric acid and hydrofluoric acid and washed with distilled water to remove most impurities in the paper fiber.

 So there is little residual ash after burning, and it has almost no effect on the analysis results, which is suitable for precise quantitative analysis.
 After ashing, the ash amount is less than 0.0009%.